k0pernicus/website/content/post/5_advices_to_future_research_interns.md

 The last but **not the least**...

-Personaly, I love resolve problem and, when I just resolved it and have some results, I discuss about them and I make sure that I don't made any mistakes.
+Personally, I like solving problems and, when I just resolved it and have some results, I discuss about them and I make sure that I don't made any mistakes.
 You just have some good results and made sure that there is no bugs in your program?
 So, your results _can be_ interesting, but they are fully truth (except if you can strongly prove it).
 To re-evaluate your results and your way to do something is essential, don't forget it!